Dorm Living vs. Off-Campus Living

 Dorms typically come with (free) laundry services, and additional facilities such as A/C or Internet service are already included in the price.
 These fees won’t be hidden in the way they can be with apartment rates.

 As an RA, you’ll be responsible for supervising, and living alongside, students in college residence halls.
-One of the major benefits of being an RA is that most schools will offer you free housing, meaning that you could save thousands of dollars, and some schools also offer an additional stipend.
+One of the major benefits of being an RA is that most schools will offer you free housing, meaning that you could save thousands of dollars

 Each school’s eligibility requirements and application is different, so don’t be afraid to ask the RA in your own residence hall for assistance.
 However, RA positions aren’t open to freshmen, so you’ll have to work something different out for your first year.